PolarWolf314/softeng-306-project-2/README.md

   -o OUTPUT, --output OUTPUT The output file to write the schedule to (default is INPUT-output.dot)
 ```

+#### 💾 Where files are saved

+- By default, the output DOT file is saved to the same folder as the input DOT file.
+- Relative pathnames are relative to the root of the project directory.

 ### ☕ Building and running

 By default, the executable JAR file will be located at `/build/libs/scheduler.jar`